beatcracker/toptout/docs/CONTRIBUTING.md

 ## Prerequisites

 While you can hack around without using provided build script, it is not recommended.
-To run the build and tests, you need [PowerShell Core](https://github.com/powershell/powershell) installed.
+To run the build and tests, you need [PowerShell Core](https://github.com/powershell/powershell).

+On non-Windows systems you'll need [Mono](https://www.mono-project.com/) for script to be able to run [Paket](https://fsprojects.github.io/Paket/) restore its dependecies.

 ## Adding new telemetry data file